Free Website Content - Steps to Creating RSS Feeds

 sources, new and old, migrate or add RSS as a key distribution

-aggregators to keep themselves informed, the ability to
+and aggregators to keep themselves informed, the ability

-maintain high exposure and visibility is gradually shifted
+to maintain high exposure and visibility is gradually

-from complete attention to major search engines and content
+shifted from complete attention to major search engines

-it should be submitted to RSS search engines and directories.
+feed it should be submitted to RSS search engines and

+directories.
 This can be done manually.
-Just as you would submit the
+Just as you

-URL of a website or web page to a search engine you will
+would submit the URL of a website or web page to a search

 .
 An evaluation version is available.